Monday, February 11, 2013

 I am pleased to report that this issue has been well controlled for the past several months.
 If I take my fully DV of copper in supplement form, I need 500 mg of Vitamin C to balance it out.
 If I take less copper, I need less C and vice versa.

 The copper had consistently read low on my hair test (usually about 1.5 vs. ideal of 2.5) but it is obvious now that I had a hidden toxicity all along.
 The Hulda Clark liver detox freed the copper from my liver and now it has spilled into my tissues.
 Vitamin C is still a good option.
 Other minerals that have been helpful to others include magnesium, molybdenum and selenium.

 I've learned quite a bit since my last edit.
 In addition to the hair test, I recommend a serum copper and ceruloplasmin test.
 Copper bound to ceruloplasmin is a good thing.
 Too much unbound copper is toxic.
 In order to determine your unbound copper, multiply ceruloplasmin by 3 and subtract it from total copper.
 Ceruloplasmin should be 25-35.
 Unbound copper should be between 5-15.
 I endorse sulfur containing amino acids to reduce unbound copper.
-Still unsure about how to raise ceruloplasmin but have heard good reports about Boron and Vitamin A.
+To raise ceruloplasmin, consider Whole Food C (not ascorbic acid) and/or Liver Beef.